 By stretching the end of the run of huts a large bar & restaurant can be formed with outdoor seating gets brilliant views, East and West along the seafront and South onto the public square.

-A fringe of planters around the perimeter will make the pier look like a floating park gliding out over the sea.
 Low maintenance plating at the edges of the public space formed from gabions (wire baskets full of stones) to resemble the pebbles on the beach are topped with dark timber to form benches.
 Seating and structures are set back from the pier edge to allow circulation and space for monster crab fishing.

 Water fountains in the centre of the square will animate the public square and help to cool you down on a hot day.
 These can be turned off to create more space on the piazza for events, or illuminated at night to add a bit of drama.